Master of Health Informatics

 Master of Science

 The MS program is for both health professionals and non-health professionals who are interested in seeking additional training in health informatics.
 The curriculum consists of 36 credits.
 Students take a sequence of core health informatics and biostatistics courses and then finish their degree with a master's thesis or additional coursework.
+MS students have an average graduation time of 2.3 years or 7 semesters.

 Doctor of Philosophy